-The geographic scope of a CWPP should evaluate the risks and impacts of a forest fire within the watershed boundaries due to the impacts a fire would have on water resources and how the ridges which define a watershed can contain a forest fire.
-A significant forest fire within the Upper Rio Hondo watershed could have disastrous impacts to the water, wildlife, and health throughout the watershed.
-However, the Upper Rio Hondo watershed includes mostly federally-designated Wilderness Areas that cannot be treated with mechanical treatments.
-Consequently, the scope of the CWPP with specific regard to forest fuel treatments is the non-wilderness (outside the 100 foot buffer of the Hondo-Columbine and Wheeler Peak Wilderness Areas) of the Upper Rio Hondo watershed and along New Mexico State Highway 150 to Valdez.
-The state highway is included because of the private properties and public campgrounds along the highway.
-The Upper Rio Hondo Watershed Map illustrates the geographic scope of the CWWP.
+The geographic scope of the CWPP includes the Upper Rio Hondo watershed and a 100-foot buffer on both sides of state highway 150 from the Village boundaries to Valdez.
+The Upper Rio Hondo watershed includes mostly federally-designated Wilderness Areas with fewer options for proactive forest fuel management.
+The scope of the CWPP (with specific regard to forest fuel treatments) is the non-wilderness area (the 100 foot buffer of the Hondo-Columbine and Wheeler Peak Wilderness Areas) of the Upper Rio Hondo watershed and along New Mexico State Highway 150 to Valdez.
+The state highway is included because of the private properties and public campgrounds located along the highway.
+The Upper Rio Hondo Watershed & Wildland Urban Interface Map (Map #2) illustrates the geographic scope of the CWPP.

-The Village cannot protect the entire region from a forest fire all by itself.
-The scope of the CWPP with regard to the stakeholders that were involved reaches across Taos County and beyond to ensure that the recommendations and opinions of those organizations and government agencies whose mission is to protect the watershed and forest are represented in the CWPP.
+The Village cannot protect the entire region from a wildfire all by itself.
+The scope of collaborators reaches across Taos County and beyond to ensure that the recommendations and opinions of those organizations and government agencies whose mission is to protect the watershed and forest are represented in the CWPP.

-In terms of the time-based scope of the CWPP, the Village recognizes that not all of the objectives will be completed within a five year period; however, the Village will update the CWPP every five years to re-evaluate the priorities, assess the progress, and consider new priorities and additional objectives.
-The overall goals of the CWPP should be accomplished within 20 years.
+The scope of time it will take to completely implement the objectives of the CWPP is uncertain.
+Implementing the CWPP depends on the sustained level of community support and education, changing climate conditions, the availability of funding, the amount of fuel treatments that can be completed, and the availability of new science that might change priorities or proposed locations and types of forest fuel treatments.
+The Village recognizes that not all of the objectives will be completed within a five year period; however, the Village will update the CWPP every five years to re-evaluate the priorities, assess the progress, and consider new priorities and additional objectives.

-The scope of content within the CWPP adheres to the requirements of the Healthy Forests Restoration Act.
+The scope addresses the requirements of the Healthy Forests Restoration Act.
 The minimum requirements for a CWPP as described in the HFRA are:

-- 1. Collaboration: A CWPP must be collaboratively developed by local and state government representatives, in consultation with federal agencies and other interested parties. - 2.
-Prioritized Fuel Reduction: A CWPP must identify and prioritize areas for hazardous fuel reduction treatments and recommend the types and methods of treatment that will protect one or more at-risk communities and essential infrastructure. - 3.
-Treatment of Structural Ignitability: A CWPP must recommend measures that homeowners and communities can take to reduce the ignitability of structures by wildfires throughout the area addressed by the plan.
+1. Collaboration: A CWPP must be collaboratively developed by local and state government representatives, in consultation with federal agencies and other interested parties.

+2. Prioritized Fuel Reduction: A CWPP must identify and prioritize areas for hazardous fuel reduction treatments and recommend the types and methods of treatment that will protect one or more at-risk communities and essential infrastructure.

+3. Treatment of Structural Ignitability: A CWPP must recommend measures that homeowners and communities can take to reduce the ignitability of structures by wildfires throughout the area addressed by the plan.